 But their need for community support also sees them bow to pressure and change the way they work.
 As even the most ardent opponents say, fish farms are not going to go away.
 It may be the best tactic for their opponents is to try to change them for the better.

-This story is the sixth and last in a series on fish farming funded by journalismfund.eu, an independent, non-profit organisation in Brussels that supports cross-border investigative journalism.
+This story is the sixth in a series on fish farming funded by journalismfund.eu, an independent, non-profit organisation in Brussels that supports cross-border investigative journalism.
 Our investigations were carried out in partnership with the Italian journalist, Francesco De Augustinis.

 Photos thanks to Angie Catlin.